 Lady Mary school stood between Cyncoed Road and Birchwood Lane.
 New housing has now been built on the land such as Ffordd Cwellyn (CF23 5NB).
 Lady Mary High School was founded as two Catholic Secondary Modern schools.
 The Boys school opened in 1957 and the Girls in 1958.
 At the time each school catered for some 360 pupils.
 The school’s name originally came from Lady Mary, daughter of the Marquis of Bute, owner of the surrounding estate.
 The boys and girls school merged in 1968 when the number attending the school was 1380.
 A sixth form was added to the school in 1974.
 The school was renamed Corpus Christi High School in 1987.
 The school closed in 1995 and the buildings later demolished and Corpus Christi High School moved to it’s new location in Lisvane.

 Marlborough Primary School (CF23 5BU) is on the corner of Blenheim Road and Marlborough Road.
 The original Marlborough Road Board School opened in 1900, but damaged by bombing in WWII and demolished.
-More information on the history of Marlborough Road school can be sound by clicking on the link above.
+Much more information on the history of Marlborough Road school can be found by clicking here.

 Roath Village School